 The Board of Psychology (Board) proposes adding sexual behavior to the offenses in Business and Professions Code (BPC) section 2960.1 that require a proposed decision to contain an order of revocation when the finding of facts prove that there were acts of sexual behavior between a psychologist and their client or former client (see Attachment A for the proposed language).
-This change to section 2960.1 would require revocation to be in the proposed decision and not allow an administrative law judge to propose an alternate decision, but would not remove the Board's prosecutorial discretion to apply a lower level of discipline if the circumstances of the case warrant such a reduction.
+This change to section 2960.1 would require revocation to be in the proposed decision and not allow an administrative law judge to propose an alternate decision.
+The proposed language would also clarify that the Board would retain the final adjudicatory discretion to apply a lower level of discipline if the circumstances of the case warranted such a reduction.

 The impetus to add inappropriate sexual behavior to the statutory provisions requiring revocation in the proposed decision for cases involving inappropriate sexual behaviors that did not rise to the definition of sexual contact was due to the Board's experiences prosecuting cases with clearly inappropriate sexual behavior but being unable to achieve disciplinary terms that matched the egregiousness of the acts in the case.
 In other cases, clients did not complain to the Board or know that the behavior was inappropriate until sexual contact was initiated, but there were clear sexual grooming behaviors exhibited by the psychologist before sexual contact was initiated.
-Examples of inappropriate sexual behaviors that the Board has seen in a variety of cases are provided in Attachment B.
+Some examples of inappropriate sexual behaviors that the Board has seen in a variety of cases include: